DannyDuong7/Java-Skip-List/README.md

 # Java-Skip-List
-CS3345 Project for Java Skip List:
+CS3345 Project for Java Skip List 2019:

 Implement the following operations of skip lists, following the algorithms discussed in class.
 Starter code is provided.
 A driver program is also provided.